DEFRA/future-flood-forecasting-web-portal-importer/README.md

 | AZURE_SERVICE_BUS_LOCATION_LOOKUP_SUBSCRIPTION_NAME   | Subscription name associated with fews-location-lookup-topic                                  |
 | AZURE_SERVICE_BUS_FORECAST_LOCATION_SUBSCRIPTION_NAME | Subscription name associated with fews-forecast-location-topic                                |

-### Redundant Legacy Function App Settings/Environment Variables
+### Redundant Legacy Runtime Function App Settings/Environment Variables

 The function app settings/environment variables below are no longer used.
 It is recommended that they should be removed from any existing installation accordingly.